wilwerdingj/BIO-350/README.md

 SIR model for rabies in foxs
 saw how population changed in time looked into infection rates and how diseases spread

+IC_inClass Assignment 4 (Carcass)
+Downloaded data from Dr. Carter as an R file.
+Trasnlated to python using copilot
+Ended up with three graphs
+Could not figure it out was trying to go section by section Dr Denny came over and fixed it by translating the entire code to python, in one block.
+Using copilot.